-For laboratory diagnosis of ASFV, blood samples and various tissue samples, such as spleen, kidney, lung, liver, lymph nodes and tonsils may be submitted.
+For laboratory diagnosis of ASFV, blood samples and various tissue samples, such as spleen, kidney, lung, liver, lymph nodes, tonsils and bone marrow (long bone) may be submitted.
 The spleen and visibly affected lymph nodes are the predilection samples to collect^{4, 68} (for details, cf. to the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals)69.
+However, for active and passive surveillance of hunted or dead wildlife, blood swab samples111 and long bones have operational advantages in the field (cf. § 10).
+For sampling live specimens, a chewing rope may offer a non-invasive method suitable for ASFV DNA112 and antibody108 detection in saliva.